informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/15-generic-store.md

 ```

 We first define a `KvStore` trait that provides a `get` method for reading
 values from the store.
-It also has `ErrorContext` as its supertrait, so
+It also has `HasError` as its supertrait, so
 that we can reuse the `Error` associated type.

 We then redefine the `KvStoreContext` to contain an associated type `Store`,